Affiliate links on Android Authority may earn us a commission. Learn more.

 If you have a phone running Android 9.0 or below, you’ll have to download the Android Auto app.
 However, it comes as a built-in feature on Android 10 and above, so you should be ready to roll if you have a newer phone.

 How do I get this wireless Android Auto box?

 Dubbed AAWireless, the device is effectively a middleman that allows your smartphone to communicate with your car’s Android Auto head unit via Wi-Fi.

 The current hardware prototype, which resembles a tiny box with a USB port, plugs directly into the car’s head unit like a dongle.
-The prototype takes around 30 seconds to connect to the phone, but once the process is complete users can access Android Auto directly from their car’s dashboard.
+The prototype takes around 30 seconds to connect to the phone, but users can access Android Auto directly from their car’s dashboard once the process is complete.
 This includes live navigation, access to media controls, and placing or answering calls.
 The final device will likely measure around 50mm x 50mm x 30 mm, and lose its ethernet and USB-A ports.

-Wireless Android Auto is now rolling out to devices running Android 11 but its compatibility with vehicles is dependent on a number of factors.
-Some cars don’t support wireless connectivity and would otherwise require a head unit upgrade to gain the feature.
+Wireless Android Auto is now rolling out to Android 11, but its compatibility with vehicles depends on several factors.
+Some cars don’t support wireless connectivity and require a head unit upgrade to gain the feature.
 For these vehicles, the AAWireless seemingly fills a void.

 If you’re hoping to grab the AAWireless box, get ready for a bit of a wait.
 The first round of pre-orders is shipping right now, and the second generation of devices will go out in October.